 Are accountants happy?

 In any job, some folks are pleased with their career choice.
 Others may not enjoy the work.
 Accounting offers a wide range of opportunities for job seekers and career paths in every kind of field.
-If your skills include excellent mathematics and logic, accounting could be your happy home.
+If your skills include excellent mathematics and logic, finance can be a good career path for you.

 If you don’t enjoy working with numbers, you may want to find another profession so you don’t become an unhappy accountant.
 And if you’re unsure, try becoming a Staff Accountant to see if this is a career you could see yourself doing long-term.